Xingcun-Li/MDSN-WCE/README.md

 ## Public WCE Datasets:
 Kvasir-Capsule: https://datasets.simula.no/kvasir-capsule/
 CAD-CAP: Please contact the authors of the CAD-CAP paper for access
 KID: https://mdss.uth.gr/datasets/endoscopy/kid/

-Kvasir-Capsule can be downloaded directly at the link.
-For CAD-CAP and KID datasets, please contact the authors or administrators to obtain access to these datasets.
+Kvasir-Capsule can be downloaded directly via the provided link.
+For access to the CAD-CAP and KID datasets, please contact their respective authors or administrators.
 ## If you use the code for your research, please kindly cite our paper as follows in BibTeX:
 <pre>
 @ARTICLE{li2025wireless,